|Business Rating:||4.2 / 5|

 Managing employee cards

 Though the Spark Miles card does include some valuable benefits for small businesses, it lacks a few key features.
 For example, you can add employees to your account for no additional fee, but you cannot manage those accounts remotely or set limits on individual spending.
 Also, while the card offers an app to help tag receipts and manage purchases, the app is designed for personal card users and doesn’t let business card owners track employee spending.

 The Spark Miles card is a business credit card, so qualifying might be a bit more difficult than a personal card.
 It is designed for users with excellent credit (above 750).
 Plus, you’ll have to submit information about your business including your TIN or EIN (or SSN if you are a sole-proprietorship or single-member LLC), business ownership type, annual revenue and spend per month.
 There are no specified qualifications for business size or spend, but it is important that you have a good individual credit history.

 |Tip: Don’t forget to consider the effect of a small business credit card on your personal credit score.
 Depending on the type of business you have, some of your business activity might display on your personal credit report.|

-Among major issuers, Capital One’s customer services rates good, but not great.
+Among major issuers, Capital One’s customer service rates quite well.
 In J.D.
-Power’s 2018 customer satisfaction survey, the bank rated 803, coming in fifth out of 11 credit card issuers.
+Power’s 2019 customer satisfaction survey, the bank rated 807, coming in third out of 11 credit card issuers.
 On the plus side, it’s app rates well among users – rating 4.7 out of 5 in the Google Play Store and 4.6 out of 5 in the Apple App Store.
 The bank also offers 24/7 customer service and an online chat feature – though you might have to do a little digging to find it.

 How does the Spark Miles compare to other cards?